joshukraine/ofreport.com-v1/source/articles/2017-06-bible-first-kids.html.markdown

 ---

 On April 8, 2017, our eldest daughter [Abigail was baptized](https://youtu.be/uK3PKNu_alw) following her profession of faith in Christ.
 After the event, as we stood outside and chatted with various friends who had attended, Pastor Mihailo approached me with a request.
-“I heard that you’ve been taking Abigail through the *Bible First* lessons at home.”
+READMORE “I heard that you’ve been taking Abigail through the *Bible First* lessons at home.”
 I acknowledged that this was correct.
 “Would you be willing to do the same for our older kids at church?”

 Our first class was held on the Sunday after Easter.
 I brought a short message for the church during which I introduced *Bible First*, giving an overview of the course and explaining our goals to the parents.
 I then invited all the older kids up on the stage and gave them three challenges on which to focus as we started our new class: 1.
 Set aside childish things (1 Cor.
 13:11), 2.
 Build a Godly reputation (Prov.
 20:11), and 3.
 Seek the Lord in their youth (Eccl.
 12:1).
 This done, we prayed and exited the main auditorium together.